burstein-lab/famus/README.md

 Create and activate a new conda or pip virtual environment, then install the required python packages with:
 `pip install -r requirements.txt`

-FAMUS has five dependencies (other than python and pip) that need to be installed separately:
+FAMUS has five dependencies (other than python and pip) that need to be installed separately if installing from source:

 - PyTorch - follow the instructions at https://pytorch.org/get-started/locally/
 - mmseqs2